Everything You Ever Needed to Know About Boba

 Whipped foam toppings are a recent development in the world of boba milk teas.
 Ranging from tiramisu crema, to sea salt cream, these thick, glossy foams are gently layered on top of teas and sipped on delicately.
 There’s even “cheese tea,” which is whipped cheese powder or cream cheese that provides a salty balance to the syrupy sweet teas of boba shops.
 The texture is similar to a fluffy mousse and provides an awesome foam mustache when enjoyed correctly.

-Some boba shops have shorter, stouter cups filled with their sweet milk-tea nectars -- like Half & Half and Honeyboba.
+Some boba shops have shorter, stouter cups filled with their sweet milk-tea nectars.
 Other shops skip the sealing machine and serve their drinks with plastic tops similar to those of drinks at Starbucks.
 Hot drinks usually come in your typical to-go coffee cups, with an attached spoon if your hot beverage contains toppings.

 Regardless of what container your beverage arrives in, the next best thing at boba shops are the snacks.
 Boba shops usually serve up traditional Taiwanese snacks, which includes salty and spicy Taiwanese popcorn chicken, spiced french fries, minced pork with rice, and tea eggs.
 Larger boba shops may have expanded menus and additional seating that can change your boba outing from a snack run to a proper meal.
 At those locations, it’s unsurprising for the shops to have Taiwanese pork chop, noodles, and dumplings on the menu, with condensed milk-glazed brick toasts for dessert.

-Tea shops that have a stronger focus on fresh ingredients and organic options, like Boba Guys and 7leaves, may have slightly higher price points -- but in those cases you’re paying for quali(tea).
+Tea shops that have a stronger focus on fresh ingredients and organic options, like Boba Guys and 7leaves, may have slightly higher price points—but in those cases you’re paying for quality.